paulh002/sdrberry/README.md

 - libiio (support for Adalm Pluto SDR)
 - libad9361-iio (support for Adalm Pluto SDR)
 - pthread
+- liquid-dsp
+- fftw

 # Installation

 ## Install and compile with cmake
-Download the install file in pi home directory (there are install files for different SDR's) The install script can install DSI or Waveshare 7 inch display SDR Unit being used Supported: hackfr = HRF / HifiBerry = HFB / Pluto = PLT / RadioBerry = RDB / No = No device If you want to install the devices using current packages add Y to the install command
+Download the install file in pi home directory (the install script supports different SDR's) The install script can install DSI or Waveshare 7 inch display SDR Unit being used Supported: hackfr = HRF / HifiBerry = HFB / Pluto = PLT / RadioBerry = RDB / No = No device If you want to install the devices using current packages add Y to the install command